AyalaVirtual/MedicationTrackerAPI/README.md

 # Medication Tracker & Reminder API

 A RestAPI designed to allow patients / pharmacy customers to track current and past medications and set reminders for them.
-Users are able to search for, add, edit, and delete different medications and their reminders from their account / user profile.
+Users are able to register and login to their own personal profile, as well as search for, add, edit, and delete different medications and their reminders from their account.

 ## Technologies Used